 There is no better time to start baking than during the holidays.
-The sweet smells of pumpkin spice coupled with the savory tastes of turkey make for a perfect combination for celebrating with loved ones.
+Therefore, here are some of our best baking tips to compliment the sweet smells of pumpkin spice coupled with the savory tastes of turkey make for a perfect combination for celebrating with loved ones.

 Mind the temperature